Originator: Vice President, Finance and Administration

 Red River College strives to ensure that goods and services are purchased in a manner that satisfies the operational and educational needs of the College while maximizing the value to the College community with respect to price, quality, service availability and operational performance.
 The College also ensures that as a good corporate citizen, its purchases will comply with the College’s sustainability goals.

-- For purchases that are reasonably foreseen to cost from $750 to $4,999, one written quotation shall be required;
+b.
+For purchases of like items that are reasonably foreseen to cost from $5,001 to $24,999, one written quotation shall be required;

-- For purchases that are reasonably foreseen to cost from $5,000 to $10,000, three written quotations shall be required;
+c.
+For purchases of like items that are reasonably foreseen to cost from $25,000 to $74,999, three written quotations shall be required;

-- For purchases that are reasonably foreseen to cost from $10001 to $99,999, three or more written competitive bids shall be required;
+d.
+For purchases of like items that are reasonably foreseen to cost $75,000 or more, three or more written competitive bids shall be required;

-- For purchases that are reasonably foreseen to cost $100,000 or more, the purchasing opportunity shall be posted to an acceptable electronic tendering system (i.e.; MERX).
+e.
+For purchases of like items that are reasonably foreseen to cost $75,000 or more, the purchasing opportunity shall be posted to an acceptable electronic tendering system (i.e.; MERX).

 In addition to the foregoing, purchases or commitments by the College to any annualized expenditure of more than $50,000, outside of the approved budget, must be approved by the Board of Governors, except when there is an offsetting additional revenue stream.
 In cases where there is an additional revenue stream, expenditures of over $250,000 must be approved by the Board of Governors.
 In addition to the foregoing, approval of the Board of Governors may be required for other purchases, as prescribed by law, or by the policies of the Board of Governors, as amended from time to time.